Canadian Language Benchmarks: Classroom assessment resources for instructors

-CLB and Immigration Language Requirements
+Immigration language requirements

 Canada has strict language requirements for immigration.
 Federal Skilled Workers are expected to have a minimum CLB level 7 score in order to be eligible for immigration.
 Canada accepts popular English testing reports of IELTS-GT and CELPIP-G and French testing reports of TEF/TCF for immigration purposes.
 The bands have to be converted to CLB /NCLC equivalent levels using the below conversion chart or by using a CLB Calculator which converts IELTS/CELPIP-G/TEF/TCF scores to their CLB/NCLC equivalents:

 Federal Skilled Worker Program

 Second official language: Minimum level of CLB or NCLC 5.